broxus/octusbridge-solana-docs/programs/token_proxy.md

 ##### Relays confirmation

 1. Relays send confirm withdrawal to `Token proxy`, containing the same payload from `Everscale`.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Vault` account address, `Relay loader` program id, `SPL token` program id.
+2. `Token proxy` program calculates `Token Settings` PDA address, fetches it and gets `Vault` account address, `Round loader` program id, `SPL token` program id.
-3. `Token proxy` program calculates `Relays round` account, using seed, derived from `Relay loader` program id and relays round number from payload.
+3. `Token proxy` program calculates `Relays round` account, using seed, derived from `Round loader` program id and relays round number from payload.
-4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
+4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account.

-##### Withdraw
+##### WithdrawSol or WithdrawEver

 1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
 2. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.